fpsvogel/fpsvogel.com/src/_posts/2022-12-06-rails-service-objects-alternative-to-organize-business-logic.md

 *Disclaimer: In this blog post I raise many questions and give few answers.
 At the bottom I list resources which I'm exploring in search of an answer, so [skip down](#second-guessing-myself-more-study-needed) if that's all you care about.*

 **Business logic.** Everyone has it, and no one seems to agree on where to put it in a Rails app.
 Some people stuff it all in Active Record models, others throw it out into service objects, and still others put it in POROs.
-(But then [where do you put the POROs](https://twitter.com/JacobDaddario/status/1578083937787707392)?)
+(But then where do you put the POROs?)

-In all these debates, there's probably an element of different answers coming from different needs: people who work with **small apps** don't stray far from The Rails Way of MVC (models, views, and controllers), whereas those who work with **larger apps** might feel the need for a more sophisticated architecture.
+In all these debates, there's probably an element of different answers coming from different needs: people who work with **small apps** don't stray far from "The Rails Way" of MVC (models, views, and controllers), whereas those who work with **larger apps** might feel the need for a more sophisticated architecture.

-That being said, I sense that these disagreements also reflect a more fundamental question: ***How should the app interact with the database?*** Or in other words, should database tables be near the surface, ***or*** should we put in the effort to hide the data model that is reflected in database tables?
+That being said, I sense that these disagreements also reflect a more fundamental question: ***How should the app interact with the database?*** Or in other words, should database tables be near the surface (as in the [Active Record pattern](https://en.wikipedia.org/wiki/Active_record_pattern)), ***or*** should we put in the effort to hide the data model that is reflected in database tables (as in the repository pattern, for example [ROM](https://rom-rb.org/5.0/learn/repositories/quick-start/) in Ruby)?

 I may have lost you already, so before I wade too deep into philosophy, let tell the story of why I'm struggling with these questions.